Sydney-Informatics-Hub/CLI_Cloudstor/README.md

 ## Create app password

-Cloudstor app passwords are a way to control access to your cloudstor account from other devices (e.g. your CLI platform).
+Cloudstor app passwords are a way to control access between your Cloudstor account and other devices (e.g. a CLI platform).
 This step only needs to be done once per device - you can use the same app password to access your account for future transfers.

 * Log into the [Cloudstor](https://cloudstor.aarnet.edu.au/) web interface using your institutional credentials
 * Click the cog icon (settings) at the top right side of the page